-More information on the MEDSTEP program can be found on The Office of Diversity and Multicultural Affairs website.
+More information on the MEDSTEP program can be found on The Office of Belonging, Equity, Diversity, and Inclusion website.

 The PLME First-Generation and Underrepresented in Medicine (FURM) Committee was formed to foster community and empowerment between undergraduate students in the PLME who identify as first-generation college/medical students and/or as underrepresented in medicine such as low-income, LGBTQ+, and any other voices that have been historically underrepresented in the medical field.

 The committee aims to support students who share these identities through community building and student engagement, bringing awareness to internships and scholarships available for FURM students, organizing events that promote discussion about FURM students’ experiences, and providing navigational support to FURM students pursuing careers in medicine.

 Our current initiatives are focused on actively working to further enhance the PLME commitment to Diversity, Equity, and Inclusion (DEI) within the medical school and the Brown community at large through initiatives such as enhancing the PLME curriculum with DEI and implicit bias training, the addition of a FURM advising dean, amplifying the voices and stories of FURM-identifying physicians and patients through Whole Patient Events, and more.
 We look forward to welcoming more FURM-identifying students into our community and expanding our initiatives in the future.